ans-group/docs.ukfast.co.uk/source/ecommercestacks/magento/magento2/php/php.md

 ### New Relic

-You can enable or disable New Relic per domain be editing the php-fpm configruation file for the given domain:
+You can enable or disable New Relic per domain be editing the php-fpm configuration file for the given domain:

 ```bash
 php_flag[newrelic.enabled] = off